Iron Fist (character): Meeting the New Iron Fist

 While a powerless Danny fights several demons attacking a Chinese antique shop in Flushing for a mysterious green shard, he is helped by Lin Lie - formerly the superhero Sword Master - who succeeded Danny as the new Iron Fist.
 After they defeat the demons and recover the shard, Danny attempts to question Lie about his background and offers his help, but Lie rebuffs him and flees with the shard through a portal in a nearby subway back to K'un-Lun.
 Danny enlists Fat Cobra and the Bride of Nine Spiders with tracking down the new Iron Fist, eventually finding him in Gansu.
 When an army the same demons from Flushing appear, Danny, Luke and the Immortal Weapons join forces with Lie and his friends to fight them.
 When Sparrow and her best warriors are summoned by Danny for backup, the demons' leader and Lie's brother, Lin Feng, uses the opportunity to steal Sparrow's portal to K'un-Lun to find the final tomb of his master Chiyou, leaving the K'un-Lun citizenry trapped on Earth.
 Danny offers housing to the displaced citizens and formally introduces himself to Lie.
 Danny compliments Lie's acquired skills and offers to complete his training; Lie readily accepts.

-Gang War

-In the "Gang War" storyline, Danny is recruited along with Cloak and Dagger and Jessica by Luke as part of his new vigilante team when New York's criminal underworld escalates into a city-wide war.
-Danny and Luke's team are able to thwart Alistair Smythe and his Spider-Slayers from attacking New York during the Gang War.
-When Luke suspects Shang-Chi's motives due to the Five Weapons Society's involvement in the war, Danny joins him and several other heroes to confront Shang-Chi at the House of the Deadly Hand in Chinatown.
-Shang-Chi is ultimately able to prove his loyalty to the heroes and Danny helps him fight off an invasion from the Society's enemies in the war.
-During the final gang battle in Central Park, Danny and Shang-Chi are sidetracked by fending off tanks while the other heroes intervene between the warring forces of Madame Masque and Beetle.

 Death

 After a night out celebrating his 34th birthday with Luke and Jeryn Hogarth, Danny is ambushed at his penthouse by the same Ch'i-Lin that previously attempted to kill him on his 33rd birthday and has now possessed the body of Razor Fist.
 Due to the Ch'i-Lin confusing Danny with an illusion-making mist and having hired the Shocker to keep Lie and Pei preoccupied, a powerless Danny is overwhelmed and killed by the Ch'i-Lin.
 Danny is given a Buddhist funeral at Calvary Cemetery, which is attended by Luke, Lie and many of his close friends and former teammates.

-Weeks after his death, a glowing, purple, skeletal hand emerges from Danny's grave.
+Weeks after his death, a purple skeletal hand emerges from Danny's grave.